RexMortem/eds-notes/content/Year2/CS260/Greedy Algorithms.md

 A greedy algorithm is an algorithm that, in each step, picks the "obvious" choice.
 If your algorithm is maximising some value, then in each step, it would pick the choice with the largest value.
 In other words, the locally optimal choice is chosen.

 Sometimes, there are multiple measures to be greedy towards and the difficulty is often choosing which measure.

+We will look at some classic problems with greedy algorithm solutions:

 ## Interval Scheduling Problem

 The interval scheduling problem is choosing a maximum subset of compatible tasks (jobs).

+**Explain this more:** If you're looking for the related but harder problem: [[DP]]

 By building up this subset, we consider whether to add a compatible job to the subset.
 But by which measure should we greedily choose the next job:
 - Earliest start time